bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 $$x={-b\pm\sqrt{b^2-4ac} \over 2a}$$

 You will see lots of $\LaTeX$ later in the notes when we need to write math, so I just wanted to mention it here.
 If you wish to read more, start with Rong Zhuang's [MathJax cheat sheet](https://jojozhuang.github.io/tutorial/mathjax-cheat-sheet-for-mathematical-notation) or David Richeson's [quick guide](https://users.dickinson.edu/~richesod/latex/latexcheatsheet.pdf) which both have lots of great beginner-friendly examples.
 For a slightly more complete list of symbols, Eric Torrence's [cheat sheet](https://pages.uoregon.edu/torrence/391/labs/LaTeX-cheat-sheet.pdf) may also be useful.

+### Cheat sheet

+If you need a good R Markdown cheat sheet, I recommend [this reference guide](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) published by the same developers as Rstudio.
+Page 1 has a Markdown syntax guide, pages 2-3 highlight some more useful chunk options, and pages 4-5 have some additional info on different output formats as well as some additional YAML header options.